sony/mapray-js/CONTRIBUTING.md

 # Contributing by Pull Request

 We appreciate contributors in the community, that are willing to improve maprayJS.
-Please create a pull request of your development branch to master branch.
+Please create a pull request of your development branch to main branch.
 Our maintainers will then review your changes.